shenwei356/LexicMap/docs/content/introduction/_index.md

 **Methods**: ([algorithm overview](#algorithm-overview))

-1. An [rewritten and improved version](https://github.com/shenwei356/lexichash) of the sequence sketching method [LexicHash](https://doi.org/10.1093/bioinformatics/btad652) is adopted to compute alignment seeds accurately and efficiently.
+1. A [rewritten and improved version](https://github.com/shenwei356/lexichash) of the sequence sketching method [LexicHash](https://doi.org/10.1093/bioinformatics/btad652) is adopted to compute alignment seeds accurately and efficiently.
-    1. **We solved the [sketching deserts](https://www.biorxiv.org/content/10.1101/2024.01.25.577301v1) problem of LexicHash seeds to provide a [window guarantee](https://doi.org/10.1093/bioinformatics/btab790)**.
+    - **We solved the [sketching deserts](https://www.biorxiv.org/content/10.1101/2024.01.25.577301v1) problem of LexicHash seeds to provide a [window guarantee](https://doi.org/10.1093/bioinformatics/btab790)**.
-    2. **We added the support of suffix matching of seeds, making seeds much more tolerant to mutations**.
+    - **We added the support of suffix matching of seeds, making seeds much more tolerant to mutations**.
 Any 31-bp seed with a common ≥15 bp prefix or suffix can be matched.
 2. **A hierarchical index enables fast and low-memory variable-length seed matching** (prefix + suffix matching).
 3. A pseudo alignment algorithm is used to find similar sequence regions from chaining results for alignment.
 4. A [reimplemented](https://github.com/shenwei356/wfa) [Wavefront alignment algorithm](https://doi.org/10.1093/bioinformatics/btaa777) is used for base-level alignment.